tdwg/dwc/docs/public_review/index.md

 Two terms that were ratified recently had value recommendations that were not usable.
 The proposal in [issue 925](https://github.com/tdwg/dwc/issues/925) corrects that problem.

+### 2.5 Organization of Humboldt extension terms within new classes.

+Previously, all Humboldt extension terms were organized within the dwc:Event class.
+However, for use with DwC-DP, it is better to organize them within classes so that they make sense when used with DwC-DP.
+The [umbrella issue 933](https://github.com/tdwg/dwc/issues/933) contains subissues organizing Humboldt terms accordingly.

-### 2.5 Remaining issues not falling in the previous categories
+### 2.6 Remaining issues not falling in the previous categories

-The remaining issues not included in the categories above can be filtered using [this link](https://github.com/tdwg/dwc/issues?q=is%3Aissue%20state%3Aopen%20milestone%3A%22First%20post-DwC-DP%20release%22%20-parent-issue%3Atdwg%2Fdwc%23900%20-parent-issue%3Atdwg%2Fdwc%23901%20-parent-issue%3Atdwg%2Fdwc%23902%20-parent-issue%3Atdwg%2Fdwc%23903).
+The remaining issues not included in the categories above can be filtered using [this link](https://github.com/tdwg/dwc/issues?q=is%3Aissue%20state%3Aopen%20milestone%3A%22First%20post-DwC-DP%20release%22%20-parent-issue%3Atdwg%2Fdwc%23900%20-parent-issue%3Atdwg%2Fdwc%23901%20-parent-issue%3Atdwg%2Fdwc%23902%20-parent-issue%3Atdwg%2Fdwc%23903%20-parent-issue%3Atdwg%2Fdwc%23933)